kollinbassie/DB-Project/README.txt

 Database setup completed successfully.

-3. Then, enter command: python cli_application.py
+3. Then, enter command: python3 cli_application.py
    to run the CLI application.
+For Windows: python cli_application.py

-**You should see the following user interface**:
+** You should see the following user interface **:

 === Business Database CLI Application ===
 Please select an option: